maxvfischer/DIY-CNC-machine/README.md

 The second support was only attached to the lower frame for the cable chain to rest on.
 I aligned and attached it at the center between the second and third vertical beam.
 Make sure that it does not go below the bottom frame!

 In the same way as the first support, a bradawl and a hammer were used to make indentations at the center of the two holes.
-Cutting fluid were applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
+Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
 The support was then attached to the lower frame using 2 20 mm M5 screws.

 ![assemble_cable_support_y_axis_6](./images/build/frame/assemble_cable_support_y_axis_6.jpg)